oslocodingdojo/circuit-breaker-kata/README.md

 The kata chosen was an implementation of the Circuit Breaker design pattern.
 The hope was that this (like the [refreshing cache excercise](http://www.meetup.com/OsloCodingDojo/events/16086309/) from January) smacked more of a 'real' problem, and that the end result and the new knowledge gained through the kata could be of direct use in everyday professional work.

-For an iterative implementation breakdown of requirements (an improvement of the kata discovered during the coding dojo retrospective), see the *documentation* directory.
-For more information about the kata (and the design pattern) itself, read on.
+For an iterative implementation breakdown of requirements (an improvement of the kata discovered during the coding dojo retrospective), see the kata instructions.
+For more background on the design pattern, read on.

-# The Circuit Breaker Kata
+# The Circuit Breaker Design Pattern

 The kata consists of implementing an adapted version of the Circuit Breaker pattern, presented in its original form by *Michael T. Nygard* in the book [Release It!](http://pragprog.com/book/mnee/release-it).
 The version used for the kata was presented by Avdi Grimm as a mitigation strategy for the problem of failure cascades.